RickStrahl/Westwind.Scripting/README.md

 * .NET 6.0 (net60)
 * .NET Standard 2.0 (netstandard2.0)

 The small library provides an easy way to compile and execute C# code from source code provided at runtime.
-This library uses Roslyn to provide compilation services for string based code via the `CSharpScriptExecution` class and script templates via the `ScriptParser` class.
+This library uses Roslyn to provide compilation services for string based code via the `CSharpScriptExecution` class and lightweight, self contained C# script templates via the `ScriptParser` class.

-This execution class makes is very easy to integrate simple scripting or text merging features into applications with minimal effort.
+This execution class makes is very easy to integrate simple scripting or text merging features into applications using most modern C# features.

 ## Features
 * Easy C# code compilation and execution for: